 Apartment security plan is to defend against premises liability litigation.

-- The multi-family housing industry has most inadequate security claims.
+- The multi-family housing industry has the most inadequate security claims.

 - Landlords must convince juries a reasonable security plan was in place.

 - Property managers must have apartment security plan documentation.

 Your home is your castle, right…or is it?
 Are your residents reasonably safe once they get inside your rental unit and lock the door?
 Everyone agrees that in an open society you cannot guarantee the personal safety of your residents.
 However, in the past twenty years, the courts have said in a loud and clear voice that rental housing owners and managers need to become more proactive in making their properties reasonably safe from violent criminals.
 According to insurance industry data, rental housing properties have been successfully sued more often for inadequate security claims than any other type of commercial property.
 In an effort to change this undesirable trend, it is worthwhile to review some important premises security steps here.